ede73/safe/README.md

 - Firebase integrated for run time analysis

 Code, showcasing asynchronous database access, every lengthy operation runs in a coroutine, using TPM (ie. might not work on cheapo-phones)
++ other hidden gems, like automatically entering PIN to emulator, or running instrumentation tests in Windows Subsystem Linux box (check ci folder)

 Written in Kotlin, utilizing JetPack/Compose.

 Building: